CSUF Open Access Article Publishing Fund

 To be eligible, journals must be certified as peer-reviewed and Open Access by credible indexes such as Ulrich's, Cabell's, and/or the Directory of Open Access Journals (DOAJ), otherwise the publisher needs to be a member of the Open Access Scholarly Publishers Association (OASPA).
 College or departmental lists of journals acceptable for RTP may also supply evidence of disciplinary peer-review.
-In addition, the journal must have a standard article fee schedule publicly available.
+In addition, the journal must have a standard article fee schedule published online.
 Whether Pollak Library pays for a subscription to the journal may also be consideration.

 Funding is limited to $2000 per author per academic year.
 Applications meeting eligibility requirements are funded from a limited pool of money on a first-come, first-served basis until the funds for this year are depleted.

 Authors or publishers with sufficient funding from grants or contracts should not apply for funding.
 We strongly encourage faculty on future external grant proposals to include line-items for Pollak Library resource costs as well as Open Access publication costs.
 Article processing charges for articles co-authored by scholars from different institutions should be shared in proportion to the respective contribution of each author.

 To apply, please fill out the CSUF Open Access Article Publishing Fund online application.
 Before you apply, be sure to have your itemized payment invoice.
 This invoice must either list the CSUF author/applicant's name or CSUF.
 Completion of this form does not guarantee your application will be approved.
 Please allow 7-10 business days for the Pollak Library Open Access Team to evaluate and vote on your grant application.
 If your application is approved, please allow 30 days for invoice payment for domestic publishers and 60 days for international publishers.